 - Select additional coverages.
 These might include an endorsement for sewer backup or for an expensive piano.

 - Submit an application.
 Ideally, you’ll apply with several insurance companies to see who offers the best coverage for the price.
-Simplify this process by comparing home insurance quotes from multiple providers through Credible (powered by Young Alfred).
+Simplify this process by comparing home insurance quotes from multiple providers through Credible Insurance.